 They Know You

 A former employee knows your company and culture and what you expect of your employees.
 Even if they would fill a position different from their previous one, they still know what’s expected of them.
-They also know your company processes and procedures, reducing the time and even some associated costs you’d spend getting them up and running (though you should absolutely still train them, as we discussed earlier).
+They also know your company processes and procedures, reducing the time and even some associated costs you’d spend getting them up and running (though, as we mentioned earlier, you should still onboard and train them).

 Although rehiring a former employee can have significant benefits, there are disadvantages you must also consider.
 For one thing, people change, and the employee may violate your expectations by having a different work ethic and values.